juanpallotta/LPP/README.md

 ...
 ```

-The data contained in the columns indexes 3 to 7 are not taken into account.
+The data contained in columns indexes 3 to 7 are not taken into account.

 * `Temperature_at_Lidar_Station`: Temperature at ground level (in Celsius).
 * `Pressure_at_Lidar_Station`: Pressure at ground level (in hPa)

 * `rInitSig` : Initial range of the analysis (in meters from the lidar).
-It is prefereable to use the first point where the full overlap is achieved.
+It is preferable to use the first point where the full overlap is achieved.
 * `rEndSig `: End range of analysis (in meters).

-* `nBinsBkg = 1000`: Number fo bins used for background removal.
+* `nBinsBkg = 1000`: Number of bins used for background removal.

 * **Cloud-mask retrieval parameters:** These parameters are required for the cloud detection algorithm.
 We strongly recommend using the values set in the files included in this repository.
 This algorithm is robust enough to work with a wide range of lidar signals using this setup, detecting clouds and plumes under a variety of conditions.